QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

   - **Unicorn: A Multicore Neuromorphic Processor with Flexible Fan-In and Unconstrained Fan-Out for Neurons	Date: 2022.07.14    Time: 11:15-11:37**
   - **SATO: Spiking Neural Network Acceleration via Temporal-Oriented Dataflow and Architecture**
+    - SATO using Sparsity of activation and process the input of all time steps in parallel
+    - using Bucket-Sort Based Dispatcher to tradeoff the workload of PE
   - **A Time-to-first-spike Coding and Conversion Aware Training for Energy-Efficient Deep Spiking Neural Network Processor Design		Date: 2022.07.12    Time: 16:14-16:42**
   - **SoftSNN: Low-Cost Fault Tolerance for Spiking Neural Network Accelerators under Soft Errors(gotten)		Date：2022.07.12   Time: 13:52 -14:15**